Open-EO/openeo-vue-components/README.md

 **Properties:**

-- `collection` (object, required): A single STAC-based collection object as defined by the openEO API (`GET /collections/{collection_id}`).
+- `data` (object, required): A single STAC-based collection object as defined by the openEO API (`GET /collections/{collection_id}`).
 - `mapOptions` / `map-options` (object): For fine-tuning the behavior of the map that displays the collection's spatial extent.
 Entirely optional.
 Possible keys:
   - `height` (string): Height of the map container div.
 Defaults to `"300px"`.
   - `width` (string): Width of the map container div.
 Defaults to `"auto"`.
   - `wrapAroundAntimeridian` (boolean): Whether the world map wraps around the antimeridian (defined the other way round it's also known as "noWrap").
 Defaults to `false`.
   - `scrollWheelZoom` (boolean): Whether zooming via the mouse scroll wheel is enabled (regardless of this setting, buttons for `+` and `-` are _always_ displayed).
 Defaults to `false`.
-  - `onAfterMapInit` (function|null): Callback function with two parameters `map` (Leaflet Map) and `rectangles` (Bounding Boxes as Leaflet Rectangle or Leaflet Wrapped Polygon in a Leaflet FeatureGroup) that is called after the map has been initialized.
+  - `onAfterMapInit` (function|null): Callback function with two parameters `map` (Leaflet Map) and `geometries` (Bounding Boxes as Leaflet Rectangle or Leaflet Wrapped Polygon in a Leaflet FeatureGroup) that is called after the map has been initialized.
 Can be used to further customize the map behavior.
 Defaults to `null` (no callback).

 **Slots:**